 “We were established in 1985, originally to support disabled and vulnerable people in Great Yarmouth and the surrounding area.
 Our main focus is on the provision of money management, debt and benefits advice, often to people who are at risk of homelessness and who are vulnerable to high interest lenders and loan sharks.
 In an average year we support more than 3000 people and provide up to 20 volunteering opportunities.”

-Lead organisation and employing the Training Coordinator and Employer Broker.
+Lead organisation and employing the Employment and Training Coordinators.

 Kevin Bayes, ESF Projects and Business Development Manager: